AliSK81/steganography/README.md

 # steganography
-hiding a grayscale image inside a color image.
+Hiding a grayscale image inside a color image.
 The idea is to generate random points from the color image using a seed as the key of the algorithm and hide the grayscale pixels in those points.